Bryan Adams – PHOTOGRAPHY

 Bryan Adams photography at the Günter Grass House

-Bryan Adams, as a result of this suggestion, dedicated his photographic eye to people who lived on the streets of London and sold the magazine.
-The people to whom almost all passers-by hardly give a glance.
-Whom only a few look in the eye.
-Nothing distracts in the shots of the people against a white background.
-The homeless people depicted become visible as individuals with their human dignity.
+Inspired by this, Bryan Adams dedicated his photographic vision to the people who lived on the streets of London and sold the magazine.
+These are the people whom almost all passersby barely glance at.
+People whom few ever look into.
+Nothing distracts from the images of these individuals against a white background.
+The homeless people depicted are revealed as individuals with their inherent human dignity.

 Bryan Adams photography at the Günter Grass House